Here is the poster we presented at SICB Portland last week on the biomechanics of peacock displays (click to enlarge):

 So science crowd-sources certainty.

-This is from a session I did with the UBC R group.
+This is from a session I did with the UBC R Study Group.
 Loops can be convenient for applying the same steps to big/distributed datasets, running simulations, and writing your own resampling/bootstrapping analyses.
 Here are some ways to make them faster.

 1. Don’t grow things in your loops.